Content is Brand, Brand Reflects Culture!

 The simple answer.
 You can literally use anything as content; images, sound bites, video, written word, podcasts, webinars, emails, brochures, postcards, carton labels, etc...

-And these types of content can consistent of just about anything.
+And these types of content can consist of just about anything.
 Thoughts, behind the scenes, answers to questions, information, product reviews, hints and tips, insights, projects, product information, personal journeys, funny stuff, etc...

 The question is, should you use them, and where?